Impact of Hormones on Memory Loss- What You Should Know

 • Misallocation: Memory associated with the incorrect source or circumstance

-• Suggestibility: An imagined or familiar thing for a memory is mistaken
+• Suggestibility: An imagined or familiar thing for memory is mistaken

 • Taking Bias: Our memories are influenced by our inclinations and perceptions